 Let’s first clarify that searches and surveys are two different things; searches cover the local area and a survey will cover the physical property.
 Searches are usually compulsory when a mortgage is being used, and surveys are entirely the buyers choice and will help to assess whether the property will need lots of maintenance in the near future i.e. roof repairs, rising damp or wood worm treatment.

 Showing development, new roads, new buildings or planning permissions already accepted or refused for your property.

-This checks for any flooding or contamination of the land, for example whether any industrial or chemical based activities were there previously.
+Environmental searches check for any flooding or contamination of the land, for example whether any industrial or chemical based activities were there previously.
 The cost of cleaning up contaminated land can run with the property title so you need to be sure that you aren’t going to be receiving a huge bill in the near future.

 Water authority searches –